 - Rationalizing procedures across the unified markets.

-- Eliminating information irregularity between the buyers and sellers and promoting real time price finding on the basis of actual demand and supply.
+- Eliminating information irregularity between the buyers and sellers and promoting real-time price findings based on actual demand and supply.

 - Providing an accessible nationwide market for the farmer with equal prices for the quality of his produce.

 - Availability better quality produces at more reasonable prices and online payment to the consumer.